mickem/nscp/docs/tutorial/index.rst

  NSClient++ Tutorial
 #####################

+Welcome to the tutorial section.
+Here you will find information about how to use NSClient++ in various ways.
-Since NSClient++ is a rather broad program which can be used iin many ways this tutorial is divided up into sections.
-It is important to first start with the core section and understand NSClient++ before reading the more specific sectionslike NAgios for instance.
+Since NSClient++ is very versitile program the tutorial section is divided up into various thematic sections.
+So a quick hin on how to read this guide is probably in order.

+# Start with the :doc:`/tutorial/core/index.rst` section as it dictates how NSClient++ works and how to use it.
+# Then follow up with the Monitoring solution you want to use.
+# Finally the guide to running check will tell you how to monitori things.

+If you find all this to much there is also the NSClient++ for the :doc:`impatient.rst` tutorial.
+But beware when/if you run into issues it is probably a good idea to read through the above order to get your barings.

 Core Tutorials: